javierosorio/SPB_power_calc/README.md

-# SPB_power_calc
+# Power calculation for the "School Protection Brigades" project

-Power calculation for the School Protection Brigades project
+This repository contains the R Markdown file detailing the precedures to conduct the power analysis for the "School Protection Brigades" project.